 Payday loans are toxic when they are recorded on your credit record.
-On average, 85% of applicants who have had a payday loans on their credit history in the last 12 months were turned down by...Read this guide
+On average, 85% of applicants who have had a payday loans on their credit history in...Read this guide

 Remortgaging your home regularly is essential if you want to ensure that you get the best deal on your monthly repayments.
-Choosing the...Read this guide
+Choosing the right financing...Read this guide

-If you are approaching retirement or already retired and wondering whether your amassed pension savings and other investments are going to provide you...Read this guide
+If you are approaching retirement or already retired and wondering whether your amassed pension savings and other investments are going to provide you with a comfortable enough income for your retirement, then the...Read this guide

 Remortgaging your property is a good idea, as you can generally get a better deal and save yourself money if you move your mortgage every few years.
-You might worry that if you have bad credit you...Read this guide
+You might worry that if you have bad credit you will struggle to...Read this guide

 Saving Money On Your Mortgage